ZiyadAlbokhari/Project-1-Stone-Paper-Scissor/README.md

 3. Press `Ctrl + F5` to run and enjoy!

 ---
-**A practical project from the Programming Advices courses (Course 5), and the first project in the course.** 👨🏻‍💻
+**A practical project from the Programming Advices platform (Course 5), and the first project in the course.** 👨🏻‍💻